London 2012 Olympics

 The newly appointed government of Argentina is confident about the opportunities that the countries creative economy can bring.
 After running the City of Buenos Aires for eight years, Mauricio Macri, Argentina´s new President, is willing to expand the city´s successful policies in the field of cultural and creative industries to the national level.
 Buenos Aires Creative Districts have been an important factor in the city´s transformation, and are already a regional best practice.
 The local entrepreneurial ecosystem, carefully nurtured by the government, was also an active ingredient in the creative policies mix (Buenos Aires won the 2015 Global Cities Challenge at the Global Entrepreneurship Congress).
 Enrique Avogadro will share information about these policies, as a means to introducing a look ahead into the countries new cultural and creative plans.

 More restrictive policies on land use and lower land appreciation rates are pressing Chinese developers to align more with the country’s cultural objectives and enhance their brand features – an innovative experience based model is a key driver for future growth.
 Chinese leisure attractions are now faced with incoming world-level competition from companies like Disney and DreamWorks, which will greatly weaken their dominant market position and push them to pursue higher professionalism and quality services.
 The consumer base for leisure attractions consumption keeps growing because of the wealth accumulation of the middle class and the demographic feature which leads to an increase in children-based spending.
 There is also a strong drive to create indigenous IPs, but importing recognized IPs from abroad is an attractive option for Chinese developers in the short term.
 From the regulatory point of view, there are very few barriers to UK companies entering.
 Apart from compliance issues on imported equipment, most other issues will be the responsibility of the Chinese partners.
 However, developers vary hugely in terms of their expertise and level of professionalism when working with foreign partners.
-The level of recognition for professional services is still lacking.
-Therefore, first establishing then sustaining personal contact with the key stakeholder is the most important element to market entry in China.
-Attending events and having local personnel are crucial.
+The level of recognition for professional services is still lacking, therefore, first establishing then sustaining personal contact with the key stakeholder is the most important element to market entry in China.

 The UAE is fast meeting its aspiration to transform itself into one of the best countries in the world by 2021, when it celebrates its 50th anniversary.
 Key to this aspiration is to position Dubai as the world’s leading tourism destination and commercial hub.
 Good transport links, a variety of hotels, retail and restaurants plus a number of amazing tourist and leisure attractions – with more planned – alongside hosting the next World Expo 2020, make Dubai’s 20 million annual visitor target more than achievable.
 Theme parks currently under development are expected to generate $5bn annually by 2020 while the Expo site, hotels, retail and related infrastructure developments could see investment total some $40bn.